james922023/Covert-Wireless-Communication-With-Software-Defined-Radios/README.md

 - Was able to transmit hello to one radio from another on two seperate pc's
 - note it wasnt always accurate, and it may have to do with my logic
 ![image](https://github.com/user-attachments/assets/75121aff-510b-4a26-9852-8be02fa09ef5)
 (Below is reception side and above is transmit side.
-Transmit side receives ack packet and looks for it , continuously transmitting the packet till it sees the ack packet.)
+Transmit side sends data packet and receives ack packet.
+It transmits the packet coninuously, while continuously receving trying to pickup the ack packet.)
 ![image](https://github.com/user-attachments/assets/4368ccee-3bb9-4d27-b864-d4b226be4203)
+(the receiver, continues through a loop to grab a packet sized chunk with a preable, then sends the ack packet for one packet before timing out and finishing the program.
+I think the issue here lies that the loop only looks for packet sized data even if its mostly wrong, so i need to make a way to check some of the packet qquickly and make that be the determining factor if it needs to pick up a new batch of samples from the buffer)